MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/New-Event.md

 ```

 ## DESCRIPTION

-The **New-Event** cmdlet creates a new custom event.
+The `New-Event` cmdlet creates a new custom event.

-You can use custom events to notify users about state changes in your program and any change that your program can detect, including hardware or system conditions, application status, disk status, network status, or the completion of a background job.
+You can use custom events to notify users about state changes in your program and any change that
+your program can detect, including hardware or system conditions, application status, disk status,
+network status, or the completion of a background job.

-Custom events are automatically added to the event queue in your session whenever they are raised; you do not need to subscribe to them.
+Custom events are automatically added to the event queue in your session whenever they are raised;
-However, if you want to forward an event to the local session or specify an action to respond to the event, use the Register-EngineEvent cmdlet to subscribe to the custom event.
+you do not need to subscribe to them.
+However, if you want to forward an event to the local session
+or specify an action to respond to the event, use the `Register-EngineEvent` cmdlet to subscribe to
+the custom event.

 When you subscribe to a custom event, the event subscriber is added to your session.
-If you cancel the event subscription by using the Unregister-Event cmdlet, the event subscriber and custom event are deleted from the session.
+If you cancel
+the event subscription by using the `Unregister-Event` cmdlet, the event subscriber and custom event
-If you do not subscribe to the custom event, to delete the event, you must change the program conditions or close the Windows PowerShell session.
+are deleted from the session.
+If you do not subscribe to the custom event, to delete the event, you
+must change the program conditions or close the PowerShell session.

 ## EXAMPLES